This website has been designed to navigate using word search.

 LATEST UPDATES:

-- February 2025 Newsletter: Click here to read the latest news about Wastewater Upgrades Project.
+• May 2025 Newsletter: There is lots of work underway on the Wastewater Upgrades Project.
+Click here to read the latest news about Wastewater Upgrades Project.

 About the Wastewater Upgrades

 The Wastewater Upgrades Project is about improving the treatment provided by the current lagoon system.
 This project includes two phases. with the lagoon upgrades as the primary focus.
-Work began in 2022 and is estimated to be complete in 2025.
+Work began in 2022 and is estimated to be complete in late 2025/early 2026.

 PHASE 1: Treatment Upgrades: These are the main treatment improvements, to meet provincial effluent and reliability standards – works include: